recurmj/recur-standard/README.md

 ## The open standard for consented continuity (RIP-001 → RIP-008)

-Recur defines the permissioned-pull standard for safe, programmable movement of value across accounts, contracts, domains, and venues; without custodial bridges or “just trust ops” spreadsheets.
+Recur defines the permissioned-pull standard for safe, programmable movement of value across accounts, contracts, domains, and venues without custodial bridges or “just trust ops” spreadsheets.

 This repo ships audited-style reference contracts and SDK helpers for: